 From here you can make a new “Custom” segment using one or more demographics to filter out particular people.
 For example, you may only wish to see metrics for older males, so you could choose [Gender = Male] and [Age = 45-54, 55-64 or 65+]:

-Google Analytics gives you an indication of the percentage of traffic you have now segmented on the right hand side.
+Google Analytics gives you an indication of the percentage of traffic you have now segmented on the right-hand side.
 It’s good to ensure that you have at least 1,000 users in a segment before making any conclusions.
-If you don’t have enough users, you may get unreliable “noisy” data.
+If you don’t have enough users, you may get unreliable or even reversed noisy data.

 You can now look at any report on Google Analytics and only see metrics based on the custom segment.
 In my example, we will only now see metrics for older males until the segment is removed and the default “All Users” segment is re-initiated (this happens automatically if you delete all segments).

 By adding a second segment, you can compare metrics between the two segments.
 For example, I may want to compare older males with younger males to see if there are any differences between them: